-Year 4 2022-2023
+Year 4

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Value Generosity Compassion Courage Forgiveness Service Respect Year 4 Inspirational Theme Inspirational Theme: Children Inspirational Theme: Diversity Inspirational Theme: Explorers Inspirational Theme: Leadership Inspirational Theme: Creation Inspirational Theme: Community l· Polar Biomes (G) Animals (S) Rivers (G) Egyptians (H) Sound (S) Stone Age to the Iron Age (H) Big Question How can we look after our planet for the children of the future?
-What impact does changes to the environment have on animals?
-Do rivers help us to explore?
-Who were the leaders of this ancient civilization?
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Value Thankfulness Generosity Trust Compassion Perseverance Courage Justice Forgiveness Friendship Service Truthfulness Respect Year 4 Inspirational Theme Inspirational Theme: Children Inspirational Theme: Diversity Inspirational Theme: Explorers Inspirational Theme: Leadership Inspirational Theme: Creation Inspirational Theme: Community Polar Biomes (G) Animals (S) Rivers (G) Egyptians (H) Sound (S) Stone Age to the Iron Age (H) Big Question How are Polar Biomes being affected by climate change and what can we do to protect these unique environments for the future?
+How and what do we eat?
+What are rivers and how are they used?
+Who were the leaders of the Egyptians and what were their achievements?
 How do we hear and how are sounds made?
-How was society and community formed?
-Experiences and Inspiration Local walk to explore our local environment Cotswold Wildlife Park Invite local vet in to speak Christmas in a Box River walk Creating a river on the playground with fabric Mummifying Barbie's Creating tombs Sugar cube pyramids Easter Experience in the hall Bristol Museum - Egypt workshop String telephones Waves in water Swimming Swimming Texts & Film Winters Child WINTERS CHILD LAST GRETA GIANTS Hope the boat (film) Gulliver's Travels G U L L V E R NOIVE NOIVE NO INCIDENTAL PROPERTY OF THE PROP STIG
+How did community develop from the Stone Age to the Iron Age?
+Experiences and Inspiration Local walk to explore our local environment Cotswold Wildlife Park Invite local vet in to speak Christmas in a Box River walk Creating a river on the playground with fabric Mummifying Barbie's Creating tombs Sugar cube pyramids Easter Experience in the hall Ashmolean - Egypt workshop String telephones Waves in water Swimming Swimming Texts & Film Winters Child Hope the boat (film) Gulliver's Travels CUVE RING STOCK OUMER - CUVE RING OUMER